ok-ryoko/multiring.zig/CONTRIBUTING.md

 When changes need to be made to the pull request, our priority is to help the author succeed in making those changes.

 We keep pull request reviews open for at least 5 days to account for differences in time zones and work week structure across the world.
+However, if the corresponding issue is urgent or blocking an urgent issue, then we may close the pull request sooner.

 If a pull request appears to have stalled or been abandoned, then we follow up with the author to confirm the status of the work.
-If the author confirms that the pull request is abandoned or we don’t hear back within two weeks, then we reassign the work.
+If the author confirms that the pull request is abandoned or we don’t hear back within 2 weeks, then we reassign the work.
 We attribute any work already submitted to the original author.

 See also: [Pull request approval criteria](#pull-request-approval-criteria)